openshift/training/beta-1-setup.md

 1. Since OpenShift doesn't yet have networking overlay support in the box, we can use CoreOS'
     [Flannel]( http://www.slideshare.net/lorispack/using-coreos-flannel-for-docker-networking )
     to handle persistent network overlay things.
+You will want to configure Flannel on subnets that will be externally routable - otherwise you won't be able to reach any of your OpenShift apps anyway.
+We are using 10.0.0.0/8 as our example.

     The first step is to build Flannel:

         cd; git clone https://github.com/coreos/flannel.git
-        cd flannel
+        cd ~/flannel
         docker run -v `pwd`:/opt/flannel -i -t google/golang /bin/bash \
         -c "cd /opt/flannel && ./build"

-1. Since we are going to use Flannel to connect Docker images on a 10.0.0.0/8 net, we want to configure Docker to trust any insecure registry that it finds there.
-The following will instruct the Docker daemon to trust *any* Docker registry on the subnet, rather than requiring a certificate.

-        sed -i -e 's/^OPTIONS.*/OPTIONS=--insecure-registry 10.0.0.0\/8 -H fd:\/\//' /etc/sysconfig/docker

 1. Enable Docker